roman-milk/roman-milk.github.io/willingly-cuckolded-for-love.md

  Laura

  I see you are married now, that is quite a disappointment.
 I was going to suggest we continue where we left off all those years ago.
-Report_Story #2